mmikowski/hi_score/README.md

 See [this guide][_06] for NodeJS package installation on other Linux distros.
 Here is a more [generic guide][_07] for Kubuntu and Ubuntu.

 ### Mac
+The easiest way path to get familiar with this project on Mac is probably to use a product like Parallels or VMFusion and import a [VMX manifest][_40] and the [VMDK][_41] disk.
+VirtualBox also runs on Mac but it doesn't integrate as well to the host OS as Parallels, for example.

-We have not been able to test developing natively on a Mac but it should be possible.
-At the very least one would need Bash 4+, [GNU Core utilities][_08], NodeJS, Git, PanDoc, and SSH.
+We should be able to run this natively on the Mac but we haven't tested it.
+We would need at the very least Bash 4+, [GNU Core utilities][_08], NodeJS, Git, PanDoc, Perl Getopt::Mixed Perl File::Slurp, and SSH server.

 ### Windows
 We recommend using a virtual machine as detailed above.